 When I raise my phone to capture his image, he darts away.

-When the shop’s proprietor sees me outside, he unlocks and I step inside,order coffee and a pecan fried pie made by the Amish in nearby Monte Vista.
-We talk some about his life as an artist.
+When the shop’s proprietor sees me outside, he unlocks his shop and I step inside,order myself a hot coffee and a pecan fried pie made by the Amish in nearby Monte Vista.
+We talk some about his ” artist ” life.

-The western art on display in the big open dining area took Frank thirty years to get to the point he can finish a small canvas in weeks instead of months.
-He tells me about his ” process of art ” as well as coming to South Fork from Texas in the summer months to paint and help his significant other run their small business because his wife especially likes it here and there are tax advantages.
+The western art displayed on the big open dining area walls took Frank thirty years to get to the point he can finish a small canvas in weeks instead of months.
+He tells me about his ” process of art ” as well as coming to South Fork from Texas in the summer months to paint and help his significant other run their small business because his wife especially likes it here and there are tax advantages that help with Uncle Sam’s IRS.

-It takes skill and patience to make all these little lines in a cowboy’s face, make a horse’s mane look real.
-Frank says he has been drawing since he was ten years old.and his wife is at a business breakfast in Monte Vista but will cheerfully take the reins of the shop in a few hours so he can go finish a new watercolor in his studio.
+It takes skill and patience to make all these little lines in a cowboy’s face, make a horse’s mane look real on a flat surface.
+Frank says he has been drawing since he was ten years old and his wife is at a business breakfast in Monte Vista but will cheerfully take the reins of the shop from him in a few hours so he can go finish a new watercolor in his studio.

 Hummingbirds, I Google, are cold blooded and, at night, perch on a tree branch, let their body temperature sink to conserve energy, and sometimes go into a torpor if it is really really cold.